Regine Velasquez

 Having sold more than seven million records domestically and 1.5 million in Asia, Velasquez is the best-selling Filipino music artist of all time.
-Her accolades include two Asian Television Awards, two MTV Asia Awards, 22 Awit Awards, 16 Aliw Awards (including 3 Entertainer of the Year wins), 22 Box Office Entertainment Awards, and 14 Star Awards for Music.
+Her accolades include two Asian Television Awards, two MTV Asia Awards, 22 Awit Awards, 17 Aliw Awards (including 3 Entertainer of the Year wins), 22 Box Office Entertainment Awards, and 17 Star Awards for Music.
 Referred to as "Asia's Songbird", she has consistently been credited with inspiring a generation of Filipino singers.

 Early life

 Regina Encarnacion Ansong Velasquez was born on April 22, 1970, in Tondo, Manila, to Teresita (née Ansong) and Gerardo Velasquez.
 She has three sisters—Cacai, Diane, and Deca—and a brother, Jojo.
 Her family moved to Hinundayan, Southern Leyte, where Velasquez spent the early years of her life.
 At age three, Velasquez became interested in music after listening to her father's lullabies.
 She would listen to her mother play guitar and piano while her father sang, and cited Sharon Cuneta's "Mr. DJ" as one of the first songs she learned.

 Velasquez started singing at age six; she underwent intensive vocal training with her father, who immersed her neck-deep in the sea and had her go through vocal runs.
 She credits this unorthodox method for strengthening her core and stomach muscles, and developing her lung capacity.
 Velasquez placed third in her first singing competition on Betty Mendez Livioco's The Tita Betty's Children Show.

 When Velasquez was nine, her family moved to Balagtas, Bulacan, where she attended St. Lawrence Academy and competed for her school at the annual Bulacan Private Schools Association singing competition.
-In 1984, at fourteen, Velasquez auditioned for the reality television series Ang Bagong Kampeon.
+In 1984, at fourteen, Velasquez auditioned for the RPN's reality television series Ang Bagong Kampeon.
 She qualified and became the show's senior division winner, defending her spot for eight consecutive weeks.
 Velasquez won the competition and was signed to a record deal with OctoArts International.